-This guided meditation takes us through different ways of observing the mind, first examining its ever-present parts: perception, feeling, will, and awareness.
-Then we explore the nature of subjective reality itself by asking what is the mind without thoughts?
+A guided meditation taking us through different ways of observing the mind, first examining its ever-present parts: perception, feeling, will, and awareness.
+Then exploring the nature of subjective reality itself by asking what is the mind without thoughts?
 Where is the space of our consciousness?
 And, how finely can we slice moments of consciousness?
 Do we ever arrive at a quantum of consciousness?

 Find yourself in a quiet place now if you can.